mongodb/awscdk-resources-mongodbatlas/src/l1-resources/cluster/README.md

 ## Description

-The cluster resource provides access to your cluster configurations.
-The resource lets you create, edit and delete clusters.
-The resource requires your Project ID.
+The cluster resource provides access to your cluster configurations and enables you to create, edit, and delete clusters.
+The cluster resource requires your Project ID.

 ## MongoDB Atlas API Docs